 This may not be the most exciting recipe, but it’s what I made today and I am pretty happy with the results!
 In an effort to use up what was left of a giant box of Special K and a bag of marshmallows I’d bought for no particular reason, I substituted Special K for the Rice Krispies in Rice Krispies Treats and Special K Marshmallow Treats.

-As mentioned, it’s not the most innovative thing in the world, but in the past the only Special K Bars I’d made were the ones with peanut butter and corn syrup.
+As mentioned, Special K Marshmallow Treats may not be the most innovative thing in the world, but in the past the only Special K Bars I’d made were the ones with peanut butter and corn syrup.
 Finding out that Special K works well in regular marshmallow type bars was kind of a revelation.
 I’d thought about it for a while, but had never actually tried it.

 For those of you wondering what the measurements are, here’s the recipe.
 I like them kind of stiff so I used about 6 cups of Special K, but for those of you who like a gooey bar, use a little less.
 My only complaint about these are that they don’t cut quite as neatly as Rice Krispies Treats.